-Most Unforgettable Cheeses From Across The Globe From A True Cheese Enthusiast
+Most Unforgettable Cheeses Types From Across The Globe From A True Cheese Enthusiast

 The world of cheese doesn’t just end behind the counter at your local grocery store, lets check out the worlds most unforgettable cheeses.

-While there’s a variety of cheese that won’t scare your bank account, below are the three most expensive cheeses across the world.
+While there’s a variety of cheese that won’t scare your bank account, below are the three most expensive cheese types across the world.
 Intricate and full of hard flavors, these cheese slices are incredibly rare and decadent.
 Indulgence now has a whole different meaning!

 PULL CHEESE (DONKEY CHEESE)